NSMau/swift-book-es/TSPL.docc/LanguageGuide/ControlFlow.md

 > Note: Although `break` isn't required in Swift,
 > you can use a `break` statement to match and ignore a particular case
 > or to break out of a matched case before that case has completed its execution.
-> For details, see <doc:ControlFlow#Uso-de-break-En-una-Instrucción-switch>.
+> For details, see <doc:ControlFlow#Uso-de-break-en-una-instrucción-switch>.

 The body of each case *must* contain at least one executable statement.
 It isn't valid to write the following code, because the first case is empty: